dji-sdk/Mobile-SDK-iOS/README.md

 - [**Creating a Camera Application**](https://github.com/DJI-Mobile-SDK/iOS-FPVDemo): Our introductory tutorial, which guides you through connecting to your drone's camera to display a live video feed in your app, through which you can take photos and videos.

+## Sample Projects - Advanced

+- [**Creating a Photo and Video Playback Application**](https://github.com/DJI-Mobile-SDK/iOS-PlaybackDemo): A follow up to the FPV tutorial, this tutorial teaches you how to construct an application to view media files onboard a DJI drone's SD card, specifically for **Phantom 3 Professional** and **Inspire 1**.

 ## Gitbook

 For an improved reading experience of DJI Mobile SDK Tutorials, please check our [**Gitbook**](https://dji-dev.gitbooks.io/mobile-sdk-tutorials/).